anergictcell/hpo3/README.md

 Otherwise, use the [PyHPO documentation](https://centogene.github.io/pyhpo/) for now.

 ## Parallel processing
 `hpo3` is using Rust as backend, so it's able to fully utilize parallel processing.
-To benefit from this even greater, `hpo3` provides some special helper functions for parallel batch processing
+To benefit from this even greater, `hpo3` provides some special helper functions for parallel batch processing in the `helper` submodule

 ### Similarity scores of HPOSets
 Pairwise similarity comparison of `HPOSet`s.
 Specify a list of comparisons to run and `hpo3` calculates the result using all available CPUs.